Death of a parent of a minor child

 Good to know...

-We have considered a deceased person's child to be:
+We consider a deceased person's child to be:

 - a minor child who was living with the deceased for at least one year, if the deceased served as mother or father to the child.